labex-labs/open-source-labs/css/30-seconds-of-css/lab-pretty-text-underline/intro.md

 # Introduction

-In this lab, we will explore a technique to create a pretty text underline that does not clip descenders.
-By using a combination of `text-shadow` and `background-image` with `linear-gradient()`, we can create an attractive and functional underline for our text.
-This lab will guide you through the necessary CSS code to implement this technique in your projects.
+In this lab, we will learn how to create a pretty text underline that does not clip descenders using CSS.
+By using a combination of text-shadow and background-image with linear-gradient, we can create a gradient that will act as the actual underline while ensuring that the text remains selectable.
+This technique provides a more visually appealing alternative to text-decoration: underline.